Step 1: Check your plan

 Get it repaired

-Once your request has been approved, you can have your assistive technology repaired.
-You might want to think about a back-up plan for times when your assistive technology is away for repair or there is a delay in your provider completing the work.
+Think about a back-up plan for times when your assistive technology is away for repair or there’s a delay in your provider completing the work.

-This might include using your support workers differently or short-term hire of equipment.
+This might include using your support workers differently or short-term equipment hire.
 We sometimes cover the cost of renting equipment.

 Make a claim